a3chron/userstyles/README.md

 ## How to use

-Get the [stylus extension](https://addons.mozilla.org/de/firefox/addon/styl-us/), and click the install button.
+Get the [stylus extension](https://addons.mozilla.org/de/firefox/addon/styl-us/), and click the install button on this page (or userstyles.world) for the style you want to install.

 You can find more catppuccin themes at their [official site](https://github.com/catppuccin/userstyles).